commentjava/javabien/README.md

 When starting a program, the interpreter will load into memory an environement of existing classes.
 Thoses classes are described in the  `stdlib/` folder.
-They try to follow the jdk classes, but are nowhere as complete as the jdk.
+We tried to follow the jdk classes, but they are nowhere as complete as the jdk.

 In order to handle such classes we have implemented the Java method modifier:
 `native`.
 When a `native` method is met, the interpreter will search in an Hashtbl if the method is not referenced in Ocaml.

 One example of Class with native methods is the `Debug` class which is used to debug the interpreter.
 The static java method `Debug.dumpMemory()` will print the state of the program memory in place.
 The static java method `Debug.debug(var)` will print a java name as it is seen in memory.
 Both methods can be used anywhere in a program.

+### Typing tests

+There is two receipes dediacated to the typing suite:
+* `make test-ShouldWorkTypeTest.byte`: this suite will try to type the files located in the `Test/typing/should_work` folder and verify that every files here are correctly typed.
+* `make test-ShouldFailTypeTest.byte`: this suite will try to type the files located in the `Test/typing/should_fail` folder and  check that each file fail the typing phase, however it will not check _why_ the test failed.

 ### Evaluation tests